nicklafferty/craftycody/content/crafts/diy-dining-table.md

 ## How-to

 There are some notes I need to put first: This project will be easier if you have more saws than just a miter saw and a jig, like me.
 There are some tricky cuts I made that would have been 1000x easier with something like a band saw.
+Use your judgment and remember safety first.
 However, my shop space is limited as I only have half a two-car garage to work in so I need to be choosy with what tools I buy.

 The miter saw will kick, trust me.
 Lift the saw out of the wood before letting go of the power.
 If you make a mistake in your cuts, which is easy to do, use wood filler or putty that matches whatever stain you choose.
 I will show you how it turns out on mine.

+The 4x4 is what I used to create the "floating" look and sawed out some notches on either end.
+These are those tricky cuts I was referring to.
+What would be easier is to cut one 2x4 short and attach it to another, longer 2x4 with liquid nails.

 Alright, **step one** is a plan.
 Hammer out your measurements and buy the wood sizes you need.
 Remember to take into account your chair seat height.